-Businesses that tend to “wing it” when it comes to marketing often find that their efforts aren’t delivering, and that the occasional press release or Facebook post isn’t ramping up sales as they’d hoped.
+Businesses that tend to “wing it” when it comes to marketing often find that their efforts aren’t delivering and that the occasional press release or Facebook post isn’t ramping up sales as they had hoped.

 Marketing Objectives.
 What do you hope to accomplish through marketing?
 More Facebook likes?
 More website visits?
 More sales volume?
 Whatever the goals, they must be quantified so you’ll know if your marketing efforts are succeeding.
 How many Facebook likes and by what date?
 How many website visits per month?
 What are your sales goals in dollars, in number of transactions, in repeat visits, or whatever?
 Write these goals down as part of your foundational document.

 Target Market.
 If you think “everyone is my target market,” you’re wrong.
 There is not a single product or service that everyone wants.
 And even if there were, it wouldn’t make sense to address your marketing to everyone.
 First, you couldn’t afford to.
 Second, there is some segment of the population that is more likely to buy more of whatever you’re selling, and targeting that segment will produce the most bang for your marketing buck.